 With the various benefits athletes get from their sport, there can be a major transition when an athlete retires.
 An athlete might lose their sense of self when they can't compete with teammates or when they stop training and might feel they lose some social connections they made from playing sports.
 These feelings of loss can impact on an athlete's mental health as they might feel they lost their identity, but retirement also brings new opportunities.
 An athlete can find a new passion in their life and can transfer the skills they learned from their sport into other areas of their life.
 They might have more time to spend with family, friends or begin a different vocation and find a new hobby.
 Coaches and leaders also need to care about life-balance in their dedicated or elite athletes.
-In order to pursue excellence in sport it will be necessary for you as an athlete to make that their top priority, but that should not exclude other interests or cause lack of balance in your life.
+In order to pursue excellence in sport it will be necessary for you as an athlete to make that your top priority, but that should not exclude other interests or cause lack of balance in your life.
 This could mean you prioritizing time and action away from sport in order to get a good life balance.
 If sport is indeed a mirror of life itself, it holds the potential for the best and worst, and as such it has enormous potential as a learning environment, including learning about your identity.
+UNCERTAINTY However, living in the sporting world can bring with it many elements of uncertainty.
+In sport, you don't know if you are going to get selected for the next match, tournament or competition and you could get dropped from the team and replaced by someone else.
+You must maintain a high level of performance at all times or run the risk of not getting selected for a game.